marquesmwagner/HabitLogger/README.md

 # HabitLogger
 Habit Tracker console application, developed using C# and SQLite.

-This is a aplication where you'll register your habits(ex. kms that you ran, number of times you drank a coffee or times you brushed your teeth), store and retrieve data from a database.
+This is a application where you'll register your habits(ex. kms that you ran, number of times you drank a coffee or times you brushed your teeth), store and retrieve data from a database.

 # Features